-Under former and current provisions of Colo.
+Investigations are performed by the Executive Director and, if necessary, by an investigator whose services are available to the Commission through Attorney Regulation.
+The Executive Director will notify the judge of the investigation and the nature of the allegations.
+The judge is afforded an opportunity to respond.
+Under Colo.
 RJD 14(c), the Executive Director is authorized to begin an investigation on receipt of credible allegations of a judge's failure to preside diligently or other circumstances which may require prompt attention before the next meeting of the Commission.

-Each investigation involves measures that are appropriate in the circumstances, such as an examination of court records; a review of written transcripts or audio recordings of proceedings; interviews of witnesses; an evaluation of the judge's response; and requests for further information from the complainant or the judge.
+Each investigation involves action that is appropriate in the circumstances, such as an examination of court records; a review of written transcripts or audio recordings of proceedings; interviews of witnesses; an evaluation of the judge's response; and requests for further information from the complainant or the judge.